yiwchen233/QARSTA/README.md

 ````

 ### Output
-A class that contains and can be called by:
+A class that contains the results of QARSTA and can be called by, e.g., if sol = QARSTA.solve(...) then:
 ````
 sol.x      minimizer obtained by QARSTA sol.f      minimum function value obtained by QARSTA sol.nf     number of function evaluation used sol.niter  number of iteration used
 ````

+### Examples
+The files in the format of example_XXX.py are some examples of how to use QARSTA, where XXX corresponds to the model construction technique used in the example.

 ## License